Trying to Conceive? Follow This 90-Day Preconception Checklist

 - Lean proteins

-- Heart-healthy fats such as unrefined oils like olive, flax seed, and canola
+- Heart-healthy fats, such as unrefined oils (i.e. olive, flax seed, avocado)

-- Other heart-healthy fats like avocados, nuts, seeds, and omega-3 fish oils that are low in mercury (such as salmon) are also great choices
+- Other good-for-you fat sources like avocados, nuts, seeds, and Omega-3 fish oils that are low in mercury (such as salmon)

 It’s clear that having a healthy diet can contribute to having an ideal BMI which can then improve your fertility and increase your chances of a successful pregnancy.
-These two things (BMI and nutrition) are interconnected.
+These two things (BMI and nutrition) are typically interconnected.
+However, we do not encourage following strict diets, as they are unsustainable (and usually restrictive).

-However, don’t be concerned with following a strict diet, as they are unsustainable (and often restrictive).
-Our goal is a healthy foundation.
-Remember: it is more about developing a healthy lifestyle now, so that you can be the healthiest, happiest parent possible and be ready for all the joys and challenges your future baby will bring!
+Remember: Developing a healthy lifestyle now will help you be the healthiest, happiest parent possible - prepared for all the joys and challenges your future baby will bring!

 Take a Prenatal Vitamin